mui/material-ui/docs/data/system/getting-started/the-sx-prop/the-sx-prop.md

 ```

 The problem is that the type of the `flexDirection` prop is inferred as `string`, which is too wide.
-To fix this, you can cast the object/function passed to the `sx` prop to const:
+To fix this, you can cast the object/function passed to the `sx` prop to `const`:

 ```ts
 const style = {